dodosaurus/endurance-legends/README.md

 - coins could be spend also on upgrade the cards - card will become 3D? or we unlock variation of the card
 - to create "golden" version of the card we could use AI somehow (some stabe diffusion model, to alter the graphic in defined way)
 - each card then can have golden/platinum/diamond version, each will be more expensive, and athlete would need to sport his way to be able to upgrade such cards
+- progress bar should be more customized, with some colorful milestones, which will sign when the user can enter the gold/platinum/diamond meta game

 Collection:
 - [ ] enhance new badge - or add new grids to collection (last opened, opened in last 24 hours)
 - [ ] collected cards count of all rarities on /collection
 - [ ] sorting by rarity/ rarity vs. non-rarity cards
 - [ ] implement radio button switch to switch between grid and table view
-- [ ] progress bar on collected cards
+- [ ] nicer progress bar on collected cards

 Re-roll mechanism:
 - before trading stuff, we could implement re-roll mechanism, where user can pick duplicated crads - like 4 and re-roll them and he will get one random card he do not own in return